 7. Integrated Cloud Support

-The WA212BP units weigh less than one pound apiece.
-That makes them easy to handle and easy to mount securely.
-Overall, the lightweight lowers installation costs, particularly in regards to labor, and allows convenient placement without the need for heavy-duty masts or brackets.
+The AMY-5133-AC-PD units weigh less than one pound apiece.
+That makes them easy to handle and mount securely.
+Overall, the lightweight lowers installation costs, particularly regarding labor, and allows convenient placement without needing heavy-duty masts or brackets.

 The Bottom Line on Point-to-Point Wireless Bridges